awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

 Where:
 - summary_job_id: id which can be used to filter subscriptions on client side
 - status: status update of the summarization process for the file(s) specified
-- file_name: name of the file stored in the input S3 bucket, in txt format.
+- file_name: name of the file stored in the input S3 bucket, same name + extension as passed to the previous mutation call.
 - summary: summary returned by the Large Language Model for the document specified, as a base64 encoded string

 ## Initializer